albhasan/dotvim/README.md

 ## TODO:

 + Move color schemas to the right place in the directory tree.
 + Prettier lint is not working.
-ALE has no vim files regarding its configuration.
+ALE has no vim files about its configuration.
++ styler is not working.